-Marketing and selling to doctors
+Marketing and selling to doctors and physicians

 How to create lead generation and sales systems that get results